 Food: As usual the quality and amount of food was over the top.
 Spaghetti and meat sauce, Chili and fixings, Chicken soup, Sandwiches and Swedish meat balls.
 Of course deserts were plentiful, cake, pie, cookies, brownies and more.
 Thank goodness no calories are counted during tracker train shows.
 Thanks to all contributors, their efforts are appreciated.

 Special Events: We opened early Wednesday, actually at 1 PM for a special private showing for a Prince William County Special Needs school group.
 The teacher showed up with 24 kids (K-4) and just as many parents, Plenty of Trackers were on hand to run trains to everyone’s delight.
 A Christmas train with multiple new gondola cars full of goodies provided candies for all.
 (We did check with the teacher before-hand).
-Santa and his Elf provided a surprise visit.
-Thanks to Chick and Martha for their special appearances.

 Observations: Plenty of track time was available with the three fairly long loops.
 Everyone made an effort to keep the tracks full.
 Most of the time 4-5 trains were in motion.
 Traversing the outer loop at (MTH) 35 mph took 2 minutes 40 seconds.